-There’s something of the classroom doodle to the charcoal sketches Odilon Redon called his 'noirs.'
+There’s something of the classroom doodle to the charcoal sketches Odilon Redon called his noirs.
 Weird monsters, spiders, hot air balloons, but check it out man, the balloon is actually an eyeball.
 These creatures are given no context or background, floating in a dark void or propped against featureless walls.
-And yet Redon's surreal visions capture our imagination because each one captures an incredibly relatable emotion.
+They are surreal visions that capture our imagination by capturing an instantly relatable emotions.

-Redon drew The Crying Spider in 1881 when he was 41 years old.
-A dedicated but unsung artist for the previous decade, Redon worked in almost exclusively in charcoal, switching occasionally to lithography to reproduce his drawings in albums.
-His 1879 album Dans le Rêve, In The Dream, had won him minor acclaim but at the time of the Spider he was still largely unknown.
+Redon drew The Crying Spider in 1881 when he was forty-one.
+A dedicated but unsung artist for the previous decade, Redon worked almost exclusively in charcoal, switching occasionally to lithography to reproduce his drawings in albums.
+His 1879 album Dans le Rêve, In The Dream, had won him minor acclaim but at the time of the Spider he was largely unknown.

 The spider itself is a perfect example of the contrasting feelings Redon’s work invokes.
 A pendulous, hairy body crouches under eleven spindly legs, each rendered quickly and with little detail.
 Emerging from the unsettling thorax is a human face.
 It’s a disquieting juxtaposition that could be used to shock or disgust, but Redon’s sensitive, detailed rendering of the face invites sympathy instead.
 A broad nose, wide almond eyes looking upward, and a wreath of dark bristle-brush hair.
 It is not a face contorted with rage or pain, and the single tear on its cheek is one of gentle sadness.